Compact Cauchy horizons admit constant surface gravity: Introduction

 where \(X\) is any vector field tangent to the horizon \(H\), \(n\) is a future-directed lightlike generator, and \(\omega: H \to T^*H\) is a 1-form on \(H\).
 Here, \(\nabla\) may be interpreted equivalently as the spacetime Levi-Civita connection or the induced connection on \(H\), with no ambiguity due to the totally geodesic condition.
 The {\em surface gravity} \(\kappa\) is defined as the contraction \(\kappa := \omega(n)\).
 Under a rescaling \(n' = e^{-f} n\) of the generator, the 1-form and surface gravity transform as

 A central question is whether, under the dominant energy condition, \(\kappa\) can be normalized to a constant with a suitable choice of $n$, which is a prerequisite for the horizon to be Killing \cite{bardeen73,chrusciel20}.
-Constant surface gravity further implies the vanishing of the Lie derivative \(L_n g = 0\) along the horizon, opening the door to extending \(n\) to a Killing field via PDE techniques.
+Establishing constant surface gravity might thus open the way to extending \(n\) to a Killing field via PDE techniques.

 It should be noted that if $n$ can be found of constant surface gravity $\kappa$ over a {\em compact} horizon, then

 and under this equation, taking advantage of the completeness of $n$ (by standard ODE theory) it is possible to show that the generators are necessarily all affine complete for $\kappa =0$ or all affine incomplete for $\kappa \ne 0$.